HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/disable_toolbar_logo.md

 # Disabling the toolbar logo

-Starting, CF224 the default HCL toolbar logo is disabled by default.
+Starting CF224, the default HCL toolbar logo is disabled by default.
 The information in this topic applies to previous versions.

 You can disable the toolbar logo for the entire portal that includes all the virtual portals or for a specific virtual portal.